children-playing.jpg

 Maddy Reed

-Team Manger, Family Finding
+Team Manager, Family Finding

 Clair joined us in May 2019 after spending 16 years working with vulnerable groups.
 She took the jump to return to full time study in Social Work back in 2016 and knew straight away that adoption was where she wanted to work.
-She’s worked in all areas off the service, offering her insight into the lived experience of our service users, our children, prospective adopters and adoptive families.
+She’s worked in all areas of the service, offering her insight into the lived experience of our service users, our children, prospective adopters and adoptive families.

 She’s an aunt to three adorable nieces and nephews and in her spare time she likes to keep fit and get lost in her Kindle.